ghc/ghc/docs/users_guide/using.rst

 .. index::
    single: environment variables

-GHC can also be configured using environment variables.
-Currently the only variable it supports is ``GHC_NO_UNICODE``, which, when set, disables Unicode output regardless of locale settings. ``GHC_NO_UNICODE`` can be set to anything +(event an empty string) to trigger this behaviour.
+GHC can also be configured using various environment variables.

+.. envvar:: GHC_NO_UNICODE

+    When non-empty, disables Unicode diagnostics output will be disabled of locale settings.

+.. envvar:: GHC_CHARENC

+    When set to ``UTF-8`` the compiler will always print UTF-8-encoded output, regardless the current locale.